Narthur/ohc-handbook/Section 6 - Student Life.md

 ## Special Events
 ### College Retreat

-At the beginning of each semester college students and staff get together for a spiritual retreat.
-It is a time to fellowship, network and get to know one another as we begin a new year/semester.
+At the beginning of each semester college students and staff come together for a spiritual retreat.
+It is a time to fellowship, network and get to know one another as we begin a new semester.

 ### Faculty Home Vespers